Complete Telemetry Nurse Job Description

 • Trustworthiness and integrity

-Where do Telemetry Nurses Work?
+Where Do Telemetry Nurses Work?

-Telemetry nurses typically care for critically ill patients with preexisting heart conditions, obese patients, diabetics, elderly patients, and transfers from the ICU and ER.
-They may work in hospitals on a telemetry unit, at acute care facilities, nursing homes, and in-home health care settings.
+Telemetry nurses typically care for critically ill patients with preexisting heart conditions, heart disease COPD, renal failure, obese patients, congestive heart failure, diabetics, advanced cancer, elderly patients, and transfers from the ICU and ER.

 How Do You Become a Telemetry Nurse?